Skeleton Army: Final stages

-At Guildford the corps officer's wife was kicked unconscious close to a police station and a woman Salvationist fatally injured.
-At Shoreham too, a woman was killed when a stone hit her.

-In 'Blood on the Flag', Major Nigel Bovey records that Captain Sarah Jane Broadhurst was hit during at attack by the Skeletons in Shoreham on Sunday 12 October 1894.
-The captain died on 6 February 1892.
+In 'Blood on the Flag', Major Nigel Bovey states that there is no contemporary evidence for a Salvationist being killed directly by a member of the Skeleton Army.
+He records that Captain Sarah Jane Broadhurst was hit during an attack by the Skeletons in Shoreham on Sunday 12 October 1884.
+The captain died on 6 February 1892, some eight years later.

 The mayor of Eastbourne stated he would, "put down this Salvation Army business" with help from the Skeleton Army if necessary.
 Skeletons attacked many Salvationists.
 Salvationists considered it incompatible with Christian principles to defend themselves but thought the police should protect them.

 Skeleton to Salvationist

 Charles Jeffries was a 'lieutenant' in the Skeleton Army in Whitechapel in 1881, and was well known for disrupting Salvation Army public meetings and on occasion had assaulted Salvation Army Soldiers and Officers.
 Then Jeffries was proselytised and started to attend a Salvation Army corps, soon becoming an active Soldier, and then after attending training college, became an Officer.
 He served in many countries including China and Australia and eventually rose to the rank of Commissioner, serving as the head of corps work as British Commissioner in the 1930s.

-A two-person off Broadway musical created by Neil Leduke was written in 2019 by John Copeland and Len Ballantine which features Charles Jeffries' dramatic transformation.
+A two-person off-Broadway musical created by Neil Leduke was written in 2019 by John Copeland and Len Ballantine about Charles Jeffries' dramatic transformation.